-E5.
-Sir, MOF notes that our citizens are becoming increasingly internet-savvy.
-They are used to accessing information and securing services over the internet.
+- Sir/Madam, MOF notes that our citizens are becoming internet-savvy.
+Thev are used accessing to information and securing services over the internet.
 They are comfortable with downloading music and applications using their iPhones and other mobile devices.
-And many are socialising and sharing resources on Facebook.
-Our citizens now expect the same convenience and easy access in their dealings with the government.
-E6.
+Many are socialising and sharing resources on Facebook.
+Our citizens now expect the same and easy access in their dealings with the convenience government. - E7.
 In fact, with emails replacing snail mails as the main mode of communications, some customers expect government replies and actions to be instantaneous and, moreover, favourable, failing which, they would become demanding or even unreasonable.
 As much as we would like to, it is not always possible for government agencies to satisfy all their customers.
 Also, big statutory boards like LTA and IRAS each receives tens of thousands of correspondences in a month.
-It would be impossible for their CEOs to reply to each one personally.

-E7.
-Sir, allow me to give you one such example of someone who emailed the LTA repeatedly, to insist that the stretch of road in front of his house be re-surfaced instead of being patched locally.
+It would be impossible for their CEOs to reply to each one personally. - E8.
+Sir/Madam, allow me to give you one such example of someone who emailed the LTA repeatedly, to insist that the stretch of road in front of his house be re-surfaced instead of being patched locally. - E9.

-E8.
 Now, road re-surfacing is expensive and should be undertaken judiciously.
 LTA explained this to the writer, but he did not accept LTA's explanation.
 He then replied with phrases like, I quote,

-"Mr Yam, I would like you to personally reply to this email of mine and explain to me and the residents why LTA would not want to resurface xxx road completely.
+"Mr Yam, I would like you to personally reply to this email of mine and explain to me and the residents why LTA would not want to resurface xxx (name of road) completely.
 And please do not hide behind your staff to get them to respond on your behalf."

 LTA acknowledged his second last letter and promised to reply soon, but this only met with further unhappiness.
-Again I quote:
+I quote: